tzachar/local-highlight.nvim/README.md

 # Setup

-You can setup local-highligh` as follows:`
+You can setup local-highlight` as follows:`

 ```lua
 require('local-highlight').setup({